bihealth/sodar-server/docs_manual/source/admin_install.rst

     $ ./run.sh

-If you have the need to modify the default configuration, you can alternatively launch the network with the ``docker-compose up`` command with appropriate
+If you have the need to modify the default configuration, you can alternatively launch the network with the ``docker compose up`` command with appropriate
 parameters:

 .. code-block:: bash

-    $ docker-compose -f docker-compose.yml \
+    $ docker compose -f docker-compose.yml \
         -f docker-compose.override.yml.irods \
         -f docker-compose.override.yml.davrods \
         -f docker-compose.override.yml.provided-cert \